 - i.
 The District 5YCCP was board approved on June 15, 2021.
 The 5YCCP included the following submissions: - ii.
-RCC: - a) New FPP Cosmetology Project (Growth). - b) IPPs 1.
+RCC: - a) FPP Cosmetology Project (Growth). - b) IPPs 1.
 Visual Arts Complex (Phase I) (Growth); 2.
 Advanced Technology (Growth); 3.
 MLK Modernization. - iii.
 MVC: - a) Revised FPP Library Learning Resource Center (Growth). - b) IPPs 1.
 Biological & Physical Sciences (Growth); 2.
 Kinesiology, Athletics (Growth); 3.
 Ben Clark Training Center Education Center Building Phase II (Growth) and is lining up as a standalone FPP next year; 4.
 Fine & Performing Arts Complex (Growth). - iv.
 NC: - a) New FPP Library Learning Resource Center and Student Services (Growth). - b) IPPs 1.
 STEM Phase I (Growth); 2.
 Student Services Welcome Center (Growth); 3.
 Social & Behavioral Science Phase I (Growth). - v.
-2021 Five-Year CCP: The 2020 FPPs were resubmitted this year (2021) and District added 50% local contribution to the FPPs as the minimum 25% required by the State, hoping that by approval date of the FPP the District will pass a new local bond.
+2021 Five-Year CCP: The 2020 FPPs were resubmitted in 2021, the District added 50% local contribution to the FPPs as the minimum 25% required by the State, hoping that by approval date of the FPP the District would have passed a new local bond. - vi.
+2022 Five-Year CCP: Mohtasham stated the 2022 planning requires the consultant and the colleges to complete an overview of existing FPP/IPPs in January to determine any program changes.
+The documents must be ready for BOT approval in June and submitted to the state by August 1.
+All FPPs submitted in 2021 can be resubmitted with the exception of the MVC BCTC Center Status that did not meet the 1000 FTES goal for 2021.
+The college does not have to submit BCTC as an IPP under MVC now that it has Center Status, BCTC can submit its own FPP when 1000 FTES is achieved.

-- No update from the State at this time, we should hear back in early 2022. - vi.
+- No update from the CCCC'O about 2021 5YCCP, we should hear back in early 2022. - vii.
 State Capital Outlay Re-categorization and Prioritization (New Scoring Methodology): All FPPs submitted in 2021's 5YCCP for consideration for the 2023/2024 spending plan will be scored using the new metrics.
 The DOF approval requires 25% local contribution for FPPs.
 Colleges' FPPs are not eligible for hardship waivers.

-- No update - vii.
+- No update - viii.
 Draft Legislative Bills: Agah provided an update regarding AB-75 and SB-22 that places a new "potential" state school bond on the November 2022 ballot.
 Nobody knows yet how much that statewide bond would be, and it could bundle K-12 with CCD's, CSU's and the UC System.
 Based on information from CCFC only one of the bills will eventually prevail.